Two Year Tracker Mortgages

 What is a two-year tracker mortgage?

-A two-year tracker mortgage is basically a tracker mortgage with an introductory rates period that lasts for two years.
+A two-year tracker mortgage is a tracker mortgage with an introductory rates period lasting two years.

-A tracker mortgage tracks the Bank of England base rate, i.e. the UK’s official rate of interest.
-When the base rate goes up or down, a tracker mortgage rate goes up or down too, remaining a set percentage above the base rate.
+Tracker mortgages track the Bank of England base rate, the UK’s official rate of interest.
+When the base rate goes up or down, the tracker mortgage rate goes up or down, too, remaining a set percentage above it.

-The best two-year tracker mortgage deals are around 0.5%-1% above the base rate.
+The best two-year tracker mortgage deals are around 0.5%- 1% above the base rate.
 So, if the base rate rises by 0.25%, the tracker rate will rise at an equivalent increment.
-If the Bank of England base rate falls by the same percentage, tracker rates will follow suite.
+If the Bank of England base rate falls by the same percentage, tracker rates will follow suit.

-Tracker mortgages are available for periods of two, three, or five years, or (less commonly) seven or ten years.
-At the end of your chosen period, you’ll either need to remortgage, or you’ll move on to your lender’s standard variable rate (SVR), which will likely be higher.
+Tracker mortgages are available for two, three, or five years, or (less commonly) seven or ten years.
+At the end of your chosen period, you’ll need to remortgage or move on to your lender’s standard variable rate (SVR), which will likely be higher.

 Tracker mortgages are one type of variable rate mortgage.
 The other types include standard variable rate mortgages and discounted variable rate mortgages.